 Oceana was a 1960s Sparkman & Stephens design, narrow in the beam and with long overhangs.
 She was a very small boat in comparison to modern 38-footers, but she loved going to windward.
 We were expecting winds to increase to as much as 35 knots overnight, so we had reefed the main and changed down to a #4 jib.

 It was a cloudy evening, the sun had set, and at 1934 hours I tuned the little Sony short-wave receiver to 4445 kHz to catch any weather updates.
 Instead I was stunned to hear a Mayday message being relayed from New Zealand, reporting that the 180′ ship Celtic Kiwi was listing to starboard in Force 8 conditions, and that her 13 crew were in a liferaft.
-The ship’s position was given as 31° 55’S and 170° 57’E, about 300km north of Cape Reinga.
+The ship’s position was given as 31° 55’S and 170° 57’E, about 340km (180 nautical miles) north-northwest of Cape Reinga.

 I checked our latest position (based on that day’s noon site – no GPS in those days) and calculated our distance and time to reach Celtic Kiwi.
 It was going to take several hours – and I had no way of letting the authorities know we were out there, as Oceana did not have a radio transmitter.

 It was with great relief that I then heard another yacht, Rock Steady, respond to the Mayday.
 That yacht was at 31° 40’S, 170° 36’E – much closer than we were.
 Another yacht, Manureva, was not quite so close.
 Nevertheless, we maintained a course to reach the scene, until 2200 hours, when we heard on the radio that Rock Steady had picked up all 13 crew and was heading for Opua.
 Celtic Kiwi had sunk.